victorlacerdab/EloGuessr/README.md

 ![Chess Image](https://i.ytimg.com/vi/Y1xzL8I9sAE/maxresdefault.jpg)

-Based on the popular YouTube series by [GothamChess](https://www.youtube.com/@GothamChess), EloGuessr is a Transformers-based model for, you guessed it, guessing t he ELO.
+Inspired by the popular YouTube series by [GothamChess](https://www.youtube.com/@GothamChess), EloGuessr is a Transformers-based model for, you guessed it, guessing the ELO of chess matches.

-Details about dataset creation are provided below.

 # Data